 - Risk control: Appropriate limits are placed on the assumption of credit risk and steps taken to ensure the accuracy of credit risk assessments and reports.
 Deployed and central credit risk management teams fulfil this task. - Management: Credit risk is taken within the constraints of the Credit Risk Appetite Framework.
 The credit portfolio is managed at an aggregate level to optimize the exposure to this risk.
-The credit risk is managed through various governance committees with the mandate of overseeing and managing the credit risk profile; these include Credit Sanctioning Committees, Ongoing Risk Management Committee, Segment Portfolio Committees and Provisioning Committee, overseen by the bank's Credit Risk Management Committee and the BRCCC.
+Segments and deployed risk functions, overseen by the Bank's credit risk management committee and the Board committees, fulfil this role.

-Based on the bank's credit risk appetite, as measured on a ROE, NIACC and volatility-of-earnings basis, credit risk management principles include holding the appropriate level of capital and pricing for risk at an individual level and on a portfolio basis.
-The scope of credit risk identification and management practices across the bank, therefore, spans across the credit value chain, including risk appetite, credit origination strategy, risk quantification and measurement as well as collection and recovery of accounts in an arrear status.
+Based on the Bank's credit risk appetite, as measured on a ROE, NIACC and volatility-of-earnings basis, credit risk management principles include holding the appropriate level of capital and pricing for risk at an individual level and on a portfolio basis.
+The scope of credit risk identification and management practices across the Bank, therefore, spans across the credit value chain, including risk appetite, credit origination strategy, risk quantification and measurement as well as collection and recovery of delinquent accounts.